ThePotatoPvP/ThePotatoPvP.github.io/README.md

  - Add tags
  - Add search by tags
  - Contact/About page
- - Add lots fo exercises
+ - Add lots of exercises